reactuate/reactuate/README.md

 }
 ```

-We will also define the location of this module:
+We will also define the location of the reactuate module as `REACTUATE_DIRNAME`:

 ```js
 plugins.push(new webpack.DefinePlugin({"REACTUATE_DIRNAME": production ? "undefined" : JSON.stringify(__dirname)}))
 ```

-In production, produce compacted and somewhat obscured JavaScript (no source
-map to avoid divulging original source code's information)
+In production, we will produce compacted and somewhat obscured JavaScript (no source map to avoid divulging original source code's information)

 ```js
 if (production) {